High-Resolution Image Synthesis via Next-Token Prediction: Visual Comparison with Other Methods

 \section{Visual Comparison with Other Methods}

 In this section, we present a visual comparison of the images generated by D-JEPA$\cdot$T2I with those produced by other state-of-the-art methods.
 This allows for a qualitative assessment of the capabilities and advantages of D-JEPA$\cdot$T2I in generating high-quality images across various scenarios and styles.
 Through side-by-side comparisons, we can evaluate how well each method captures details, maintains image consistency, and handles different resolutions and aspect ratios.
+In Fig.~\ref{fig: cmp ots}, ~\ref{fig: cmp fluid}, ~\ref{fig: cmp lumina}, ~\ref{fig: cmp pixelart}, ~\ref{fig: cmp hunyuandit} and ~\ref{fig: cmp transfusion}, the examples displayed highlight specific attributes of image quality, such as clarity, color accuracy, and complexity of details.
+These comparisons help demonstrate the strengths and potential limitations of different models in addressing diverse visual tasks.